What is buy now, pay later?

 Remember putting things on layaway?
 Maybe not — the practice that became popular during the Great Depression has mostly gone out of style as more shoppers opt for credit cards (and rack up credit card debt).
 In 2006, Walmart ended its layaway program after 44 years.

 Layaway allows cash-strapped shoppers to place an item on hold while they make payments, then bring it home once they’ve paid in full.
 But with BNPL, you can bring the item home immediately.

 To buy now and pay later, you first need to create an account with a third party.
-You have a few choices, including Klarna, Afterpay, Sezzle, Affirm, QuadPay and more.
+You have a few choices, and some of the more known ones include:

-The typical list of criteria is short: be at least 18 years old and have a valid debit or credit card to link to the account.
+The typical list of criteria for many BNPL sites is short: be at least 18 years old and have a valid debit or credit card to link to the account.
 Some companies will run a credit check to get a look at your basic financial history before they determine how much you should be allowed to finance.